 And that’s where shit hit the fan.
 GEMA – the Society for musical performing and mechanical reproduction rights, which is not only tasked with making youtube unusable in Germany, was/is in charge for collecting the licensing fees for artists.
 GEMA concluded that the Deutsche Bahn was providing a public music venue with its 400 seater trains, and demanded cash.
 5000 Euros per month.

 The Deutsche Bahn – driven by the same dislike for the GEMA as the general public – found a loophole which side-stepped the GEMA by using music from the 19th Century and earlier.
 These works fell under the public domain and could be used royalty free.
 Friedrich headed back to the studio and recorded the new jingles which are still in place today.

-Which jingle you hear depends where you begin your journey:
+What jingle you hear depends on where you begin your journey:

 If your train departs from Berlin, you will hear “Jetzt kommen die lustigen Tage” (19th Century)

 If your train journey begins in Brandenburg, you will hear the Jingle “Wer recht in Freuden wandern will” – Text by Emanuel Geibel and Music by Franz Gustav Klauer (1832).
 So if you take the regional train from Schönefeld Airport to Berlin Hauptbahnhof you will hear this lovely piece.
 This is the “original” version of the jingle at the beginning of this post.